 Then, you should find the invocation code for this placement generated by the ad server.
 But unlike with digital advertising, when the ad tag is naturally triggered while the user visits the website, DOOH screens should use a different trigger to get the ball rolling.

 From the buy-side, it’s simpler.
 First, you create a banner for a non-standard placement.
-As Epom doesn’t have any templates for DOOH ad formats, we’d recommend you picking the local file or whatever option you’re going to use.
+As Epom doesn’t have any templates for DOOH media ad formats, we’d recommend you picking the local file or whatever option you’re going to use.

 After it’s done, you can link your banner to the previously created DOOH placement.
 Once you launch the campaign, this banner will be displayed on the linked placement based on your prioritization and targeting settings.